hallambaker/Mathematical-Mesh/Web/Reference/dare.md

     archive   Create a new DARE archive and add the specified files decode   Decode a DARE Message.
     delete   <Unspecified>
-    earl   Create an Encrypted Authenticated Resource Locator (EARL) encode   Encode data as DARE Message.
+    dir   Compile a catalog for the specified sequence. earl   Create an Encrypted Authenticated Resource Locator (EARL) encode   Encode data as DARE Message.
-    extract   Extract the specified record from the sequence index   Compile an index for the specified sequence and append to the end. list   Compile a catalog for the specified sequence. log   Create a new DARE Sequence
+    extract   Extract the specified record from the sequence index   Compile an index for the specified sequence and append to the end. list   Compile a catalog for the specified sequence. log   Append the specified string to the sequence. purge   Copy sequence contents to create a new sequence removing deleted elements sequence   Create a new DARE Sequence
-    purge   Copy sequence contents to create a new sequence removing deleted elements verify   Verify a DARE Message.
+    verify   Verify a DARE Message.
 <over>
 </div>